Popeye4242/Popeyes-Roles-Mod/README.md

 I currently do plan to add a game mode to this mod which makes the impostors anonymous.
 ### Website
 I am currently working on a website for this mod.
 The goal is to display information about this mod in a better way than it is currently possible with markdown only.

-# Contributing
-### Readme
-If you want to improve this readme feel free to create a pull request.
-### Code
-For now I will not accept pull requests making changes to the code base.
-### Unity Artists
-I am looking for some one who can create a (paid) Unity component for me that I can use for this mod.
-(DM me for more information Popeye#4242)
-### Images and Icons
-If you want to design an image or icon for this mod you may add me in discord (Popeye#4242).
-If I like your image or icon and will use it I'll reward you with 10€ Paypal.
-A link to your YouTube Channel, Discord ID (not server), **or** Freelancer Profile will be added at the end of the page for as long as your image will be used.

-Currently I need following:
-- Banner for this mod (This will be the logo)
-- Hunter Kill Button
-- Detective Protect Button
-- Morphling Sample/Morph Button (as pair)
-- Engineer Repair Button

 # License
 This software is distributed under [`GNU GPLv3 License`](https://github.com/NotHunter101/ExtraRolesAmongUs/blob/main/LICENSE).